StephenBulldogs/Group_Activity_2/README.md

 Some Potential TO DO's

-[]Bug Testing
+[ ]Bug Testing

-[]Update Zones to give better directions on where to go
+[ ]Update Zones to give better directions on where to go

-[]Clearer Instructions/Game Hints?
+[ ]Clearer Instructions/Game Hints?

+[ ]Update Map Function and Images to show item locations based on game data and not static image